ja11sop/cuppa/README.md

-  --ignore-duplicates         Do not show repeated errors or warnings --projects=PROJECTS         Projects to build (alias for scripts) --scripts=SCRIPTS           Sconscripts to run --configure                 Store the current passed custom options as
+  --ignore-duplicates         Do not show repeated errors or warnings --projects=PROJECTS         Projects to build (alias for scripts) --scripts=SCRIPTS           Sconscripts to run --thirdparty=DIR            Thirdparty directory --build-root=BUILD_ROOT     The root directory for build output.
+If not
-                                defaults in a configuration file --thirdparty=DIR            Thirdparty directory --build-root=BUILD_ROOT     The root directory for build output.
-If not specified then .build is used
+                                specified then .build is used